Gurkhas demand fair pensions on

 As Class War protesters were telling them, "contravening licence

-conditions is a criminal offence under Section 9 of the Private Security Industry
+conditions is a criminal offence under Section 9 of the Private

-a fine of up to £5,000."
+months imprisonment and/or a fine of up to £5,000."

-Preventing entry of persons to their abode is also a criminal act - even
+Preventing entry of persons to their abode is also a criminal act -

-an offence by blocking the doorway there.
+committing an offence by blocking the doorway there.

-Although there were legal observers already in St James's Square and inside
+Although there were legal observers already in St James's Square and

-The officer who arrived failed to persuade the security to display their
+The officer who arrived failed to persuade the security to display

-company.
+of the security company.
 Shortly afterwards they got a call from the

 police and decided to call off their employees.